carolinesargent/sparcleqc/docs/getting_started.rst

 Command Line Usage
 ------------------
-Sparcle_qc is now installed in this enviornment and can be called on the command line in any directory using the following syntax:
+Sparcle_QC is now installed in this enviornment and can be called on the command line in any directory using the following syntax:

 .. code-block:: bash